 This is the first part of a two series posts regarding Single Pass Stereo (SPS).
-They were written in order to provide more information of how Single Pass Stereo is working and raise awareness about it’s problems.
+They were written in order to provide more information of how Single Pass Stereo works and raise awareness about it’s problems.
 In this first post, I will describe SPS at a high level, provide insights on how it works and discuss the advantages and disadvantages.
 Lastly, I will offer my opinion if it is worth implementing it, as stated in the title of this post.

 The second part Single Pass Stereo: wrong depth cues, discomfort and potential risks tackles the problem that SPS is having with certain Head Mounted Displays (HMDs), showing the problem in detail, providing actual code for anyone to test, why many games are shipped with it and what can be done to prevent it.